.

 Profile

 Muneeb is a corporate lawyer and regulatory expert with over 30 years of distinguishable experience.
-His expertise spans a wide range of legal fields including banking, companies, contracts, energy, investment, regulatory affairs and technology.
-He has been at the forefront of advising on complex business transactions, groundbreaking construction and energy projects, and high-stakes investment decisions.
-His advisory portfolio includes various acquisitions, financing agreements, joint ventures, oil and gas transactions, privatisations, procurements and regulatory consents.
+His expertise spans a wide range of legal fields including corporate, commercial, finance & investment, oil & gas, regulatory affairs and telecom.
+He has been at the forefront of advising on complex business transactions, collaborative energy projects, high-stakes investment decisions and large dispute settlements.
+Additionally, his advisory portfolio includes acquisitions, commercial & financing arrangements, joint ventures, gas sector transactions, privatisations, procurements and regulatory representations.

-Muneeb is an accomplished counsel and arbitrator.
-He has handled several arbitrations in intricate contractual disputes, earning him reputation for professionalism and skilfulness.
+Besides, he is an accomplished counsel and arbitrator who successfully handled several arbitrations in intricate contractual disputes and high-profile corporate litigation which consequently earned him a reputation for professionalism and skilfulness.

-Additionally, Muneeb acted as the legal adviser for Ministry of Finance, Pakistan for almost 10 years.
+Further, Muneeb acted as the legal adviser for Ministry of Finance, Pakistan for almost 10 years.
 He represented the Government of Pakistan before several international institutions on countering financial crimes for a number of years.
-He authored the first national strategy on countering financial crimes, national risk assessment report on financial crimes, and several legislative instruments for the Government of Pakistan.
+Moreover, he authored the first national strategy on countering financial crimes, national risk assessment on financial crimes.
+He also drafted and advised on several legislative instruments for the Government of Pakistan.

 Regulatory work

-Moreover, Muneeb has been advising on law and policy reforms for over 20 years.
-This includes several legal consultancies on legislative drafting and regulatory reforms for governmental departments and international institutions such as, the World Bank, UNODC, USAID, IFC, GIZ and ADB.
-Recently, he has been consulting for the World Bank on the privatisation framework of power distribution companies.
+In addition, he has been advising on law and policy reforms for over 20 years.
+This includes several legal consultancies on legal and regulatory reforms for governmental departments and international institutions such as, the World Bank, UNODC, USAID, IFC, GIZ and ADB.
+Recently, Muneeb has been consulting for the World Bank on the privatisation framework of power distribution companies and gas sector reforms.

 board member